MorleyBrando/Movies-and-TV-ETL-Pipeline/ReadMe.md

 # Basic ETL Pipeline
 ## Movies and TV Shows

 This is a basic ETL Pipeline that is meant to extract the Movies and TV dataset from a csv.
 Transform the dataset so that values are formatted well and not NULL.
-Extract the fixed dataset into a Postgres Database that can be viewed in DBeaver.
+Load the fixed dataset into a Postgres Database that can be viewed in DBeaver.

 ## Project Structure
 ```python